cosbor11/user-asset-translator/README.md

   **HTTPS**
    <img width="100%" src="./docs/user-asset-translator-http-sequence-diagram.svg" />

+> Note: Both the http and ftp flows converge onto the same lambda (as to reduce duplicate functionality)

 ## Entities

-Entity Diagram of Input.
-(I find it is best to always create a class structure that exactly matches the external systems' structure as well as the internal structure, then map the two together in code)
+I find it is best to create a class structure that exactly matches the external systems' payload structure as well as a class structure matching our internal schema, then map the two together in code.
+Below are the External and External models.
+I added the databases data type definitions even though there is not requirement to store any data, its there just to get an idea of what the data should look like

 **External System Model (UML)**
 ```